 The exact locations of the farms, simply put — even though we are out talking to the community — we don’t know because some of the gentlemen that are here today are part of the team to collaborate and consolidate the information that we need from a biophysical point of view to understand, on top of all the other reasons why or why not a farm should go there related to a lot more than environmental data, to make that decision.
 So we can’t share where we think the best spot could be because we’re just not there yet in the process.

 Cermaq is proposing a $500 million expansion to develop between 15 and 20 open-pen Atlantic salmon farm sites, four hatcheries and two processing plants.
-1 To justify a Nova Scotia operation, it says it needs a minimum annual production of 20,000 metric tonnes of fish — an amount that’s roughly equivalent to what the company currently produces in British Columbia.
+Detail about the breakdown of Cermaq’s proposed $500 million investment was not presented in any detail in Cermaq’s Request for Options to Lease, or at any of the community meetings I attended, … Continue reading To justify a Nova Scotia operation, it says it needs a minimum annual production of 20,000 metric tonnes of fish — an amount that’s roughly equivalent to what the company currently produces in British Columbia.
 According to provincial and federal data, this expansion would increase the number of salmon farms in this province from eight to 28 and would more than double the current levels of production.
-2
+According to NSDFA data, total finfish production in NS in 2018 (the most recent year data were available) was 8.2 million kg.
+Federal data is from National Aquaculture Public Reporting Data.

 The company says siting will depend on the local conditions, including tides, ocean floor conditions, current speed, oxygen levels in the water, and storm and ice occurrence, as well as other uses including recreational and commercial fishing.
 But the first consideration, before all else, is depth.
 Cermaq requires a minimum depth of 25 metres to accommodate the 23-metre deep cages.